 In ED’s investment proposal, the RD&I quality services would not be required for the additional units produced.
 This implies that the transfer payments from ED to RD&I would be substituted by external cash expenditures incorporated in the price of the equipment for carrying this functionality.

-Since allocation of corporate charge is based on net sales, managers have an incentive to reduce sales revenues in order to decrease their allocation of corporate charge.
+Since allocation of corporate charges is based on net sales, managers have an incentive to reduce sales revenues in order to decrease their allocation of corporate charges.

 If it weren’t for corporate charges allocation, the AD would be profitable.
 Therefore, spinning off the division is not recommended.